JuliaAI/MLJ.jl/docs/src/quick_start_guide_to_adding_models.md

 ### Metadata

 Adding metadata for your model(s) is crucial for the discoverability of your package and its models and to make sure your model is used with data it can handle.
-You should use the `metadata_model` and `metadata_pkg` functionalities from `MLJModelInterface` to do this:
+You can individually overload a number of trait functions that encode this metadata by following the instuctions in [Adding Models for General Use](@ref)), which also explains these traits in more detail.
+However, your most convenient option is to use `metadata_model` and `metadata_pkg` functionalities from `MLJModelInterface` to do this:

 ```julia
 const ALL_MODELS = Union{YourModel1, YourModel2, ...}